Distinguishing Social Anxiety Disorder from Other Possible Conditions

 People with social phobia may have a fear of being judged negatively in the presence of a caregiver.
 But people with separation anxiety disorder do not have a fear of being criticized by others.

 People with selective mutism fail to speak at specific social situations or to certain people.
+Selective mutism causes a person to freeze in social situations.
 For example, a child diagnosed with this disorder is unable to talk at school but may speak at home.

 In this case, the anxiety is not just related to a fear of social situations.
 People with generalized anxiety disorder worry about - health, relationships, work, school, and finances.
 People may anticipate disasters, unable to concentrate or find it hard to tolerate uncertainties.
 People with GAD try to plan and control situations to prevent anxiety.